05 Jan Tips on choosing high-quality senior care providers

 Red flags to note

-The following questions could provide insight on how a caregiver might handle touchy issues that could come up down the road:
+The following questions could provide insight into how a caregiver might handle touchy issues that could come up down the road:

 - Are you willing to sign a contract stating you will not accept money or gifts from my [parent/grandparent/spouse, etc.] without clearing it with me?